 Visit the Men’s Fellowship page to learn more.

-“Jesus in the Gospels” led by Rev. Lamar Helms is a study which focuses on Jesus in the four Gospels, and how and why the synoptic Gospels Matthew, Mark, and Luke sometime treat the stories of Jesus differently.
-The study will focus on several of Jesus teaching parables.
-We will focus on how the Gospel writer identifies with his audience to share the Gospel most effectively.
+“Jesus and the Gospels” led by Rev. Lamar Helms, is a second generation Disciple Bible Study which focuses on Jesus in the four Gospels, and how and why the Gospels Matthew, Mark, Luke, and John sometime treat the stories of Jesus differently.
+This winter and spring, we will focus on the ministry, crucifixion, and resurrection of our Lord, and how each Gospel writer identifies with his audience to share the Gospel most effectively.
+This study begins January 24, and meets weekly thereafter.
+Sign up by Jan.
+21 in the chapel office or with Lamar Helms so that study materials can be prepared.

-The Grace Walk Class will be studying the Book of Acts.
+The Grace Walk Class will be studying the Book of Hebrews starting in January.
 They meet at 10:30 a.m. in Room 102.
 For information contact Randy Case: [email protected]

-The Seekers Class is studying Genesis.
+The Seekers Class is studying the Old Testament Book of Daniel, with emphasis on prayer and God’s vision to Daniel on future events.
 They meet at 10:30 a.m. in McCormick Hall.
 For information contact Chuck Gordon: [email protected]

 The Faith Quest Class focuses on growing deeper in our spiritual journey through prayer, Bible study, discussion, testimonies and historical context.
 The class is participant-led and uses a variety of different materials and media.
 They meet at 10:30 a.m. in Room 102 in the Broyles Center.
 For information contact Keith or Cathy Scott: [email protected]